claudecodeguide.dev

 View Claude plan breakdown

 Aider and Claude Code both run in your terminal.
 Both help you write code with AI.
-But they come from different worlds.
+But they're doing fundamentally different things.

 Aider is an open-source, model-agnostic coding assistant.
-It works with any LLM (GPT-4, Claude, Gemini, local models).
-It focuses on code editing -- you tell it what to change, it edits the files.
-It's lean, flexible, and hackable.
+It works with any LLM: GPT-4, Claude, Gemini, local models.
+You tell it what to change, it edits the files.
+It's lean, flexible, and genuinely hackable.
+The learning curve is gentle.

 Claude Code is Anthropic's first-party agent.
-It only runs Claude models, but it goes way beyond code editing.
+It only runs Claude models, but it goes well beyond code editing.
 It plans, executes, tests, deploys, connects to external tools, and remembers you across sessions.
-It's an operating system, not just an editor.
+It's closer to an operating system than an editor.

 Same terminal, different depth